 If you’re perfectly satisfied with your cup of coffee, why change anything about it?
 For starters, because it could enhance the experience.
 Even those who have been drinking coffee for decades may, from time to time, experience some of its side effects: jitters, nausea, headaches and sometimes diarrhea.
-CBD works as an anti-inflammatory agent, and thus by helping the ECS, can reduce the intestinal irritation that accompanies caffeine.
-CBD can also provide some relief in anxiety, which makes it perfect for post-coffee jitters.
+CBD works as an soothing agent, and thus by helping the ECS, can reduce the intestinal irritation that accompanies caffeine.
+CBD can also provide some relief in stress, which makes it perfect for post-coffee jitters.
 If you’re a chronic worrier, you may no longer have to give up on coffee if you combine it with CBD.
 Users report that adding CBD drops to coffee gives them a natural peacefulness while still being alert.
 A little-known fact about coffee and CBD is that they are both antioxidants.
 Adding CBD oil to coffee can compound these effects for a health boost.

 How do caffeine and CBD interact?

 You may be rightly concerned about the interaction of CBD and coffee, particularly because most people see cannabis and its components as sedatives, while caffeine is a stimulant.
 Would adding CBD to coffee just undo the effects of caffeine?
 While the research is lacking because of heavy legislation around hemp until the 2018 Farm Bill, here’s what we do know: